postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 Sign into Postman in your browser by entering your account credentials or signing in with Google.
 If you are on a Postman Professional or Enterprise plan, opt to **Sign in with Single Sign-On (SSO)**.

-Check **Keep me signed in** if you would like to remain signed in after your current session for 30 minutes before re-authenticating.
-If you don't want to remain signed in on the computer you are working on, turn this option off.
+Select **Keep me signed in** if you want to remain signed in after your current session for 30 minutes before re-authenticating.
+If you don't want to remain signed in on the computer you are working on, clear the checkbox to turn this option off.
 Note that you will be prompted to sign in again after 30 minutes.

 After you sign in, you will see a confirmation in your browser and you will be redirected back to the Postman desktop app.